 Therapy Options for Magical Thinking

 Magical thinking is a common mental health symptom that can be treated with the help of a mental health professional.
-Individuals may benefit from therapy, medication, or a combination of the two.
+People may benefit from therapy, medication, or a combination of the two.
 If you or a loved one is struggling with magical thinking, there are evidence-based modalities of psychotherapy that can be helpful in challenging and managing symptoms.

 Therapy options for magical thinking include: